Bowling Green pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Bowling Green right now?

-On 25 June 2026, overall pollen levels in Bowling Green are low.
-Grass is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in Bowling Green are low.
+Ambrosia is the main contributor to airborne pollen, while grass remain at lower levels

 Will pollen levels change in Bowling Green tomorrow?

-On 26 June 2026, pollen conditions in Bowling Green will be similar to today with no significant pollen expected.
+On 17 July 2026, pollen conditions in Bowling Green will be different from today, with grass at low levels

 Is pollen expected to decrease in Bowling Green this week?